ATM: Software

-With the move to a more standardised software base, financial institutions have been increasingly interested in the ability to pick and choose the application programs that drive their equipment.
+With the move to a more standardized software base, financial institutions have been increasingly interested in the ability to pick and choose the application programs that drive their equipment.
 WOSA/XFS, now known as CEN XFS (or simply XFS), provides a common API for accessing and manipulating the various devices of an ATM.
 J/XFS is a Java implementation of the CEN XFS API.

-While the perceived benefit of XFS is similar to the Java's "write once, run anywhere" mantra, often different ATM hardware vendors have different interpretations of the XFS standard.
+While the perceived benefit of XFS is similar to Java's "write once, run anywhere" mantra, often different ATM hardware vendors have different interpretations of the XFS standard.
 The result of these differences in interpretation means that ATM applications typically use a middleware to even out the differences among various platforms.

 With the onset of Windows operating systems and XFS on ATMs, the software applications have the ability to become more intelligent.
 This has created a new breed of ATM applications commonly referred to as programmable applications.
-These types of applications allows for an entirely new host of applications in which the ATM terminal can do more than only communicate with the ATM switch.
-It is now empowered to connected to other content servers and video banking systems.
+These types of applications allow for an entirely new host of applications in which the ATM terminal can do more than only communicate with the ATM switch.
+It is now empowered to connect to other content servers and video banking systems.

 Notable ATM software that operates on XFS platforms include Triton PRISM, Diebold Agilis EmPower, NCR APTRA Edge, Absolute Systems AbsoluteINTERACT, KAL Kalignite Software Platform, Phoenix Interactive VISTAatm, Wincor Nixdorf ProTopas, Euronet EFTS and Intertech inter-ATM.

 With the move of ATMs to industry-standard computing environments, concern has risen about the integrity of the ATM's software stack.